Diet for Gastroparesis: What Foods to Eat and Avoid + 7 Tips

 What is Gastroparesis

 Gastroparesis is a condition in which the stomach muscles work less efficiently, causing food to move more slowly through the digestive system.
+Gastroparesis condition is also called Stomach Paralysis.
 Symptoms of gastroparesis can include nausea, vomiting, bloating, abdominal pain, and early satiety.
 The condition can be caused by diabetes, surgery, or other disorders.
 Treatment options include dietary changes, medications, and surgery.

 The gastroparesis-related delay in stomach emptying can cause prolonged retention of food that is more likely to acid reflux, leading to GERD.
 On an empty stomach, the likelihood of acid reflux is reduced.